lharries/harries.co/_blog/mvp-hipaa-compliance/index.md

 highlight: true
 ---

 _Disclaimer: I'm not an expert on HIPAA regulation or a lawyer so don't take this as legal advice.
-There are likely to be errors in this guide so it's worth doing your own research.
-If you find any errors please [email me](/contact-me) or submit a [pull request](https://github.com/lharries/harries.co/blob/master/content/blog/mvp-hipaa-compliance/index.md).
 It's worth discussing your plans with a lawyer.
 If you can't afford a lawyer then, until you can, ask a founder who has built a similar startup.
 It's crucial to uncover the unknown unknowns early on._

 This guide is for HealthTech startups who want to launch an MVP under HIPAA regulation.
 It's the guide that I wish I had when setting up infrastructure for COVID-19 drive-through testing.
 I've compiled it from speaking to health lawyers, HealthTech founders, HIPAA experts, and reading too much regulation.